 - For Sapling, as explained in the note in §5.4.8.3 'Jubjub' on p.
-75, $abst_J$ accepts non-canonical compressed encodings of Jubjub curve points.
-Therefore, an implementation MUST use the original ephemeralKey field as encoded in the transaction as input to KDF^{Sapling}, and (if Canopy is active and leadByte \neq 0x01) in the comparison against repr_G (KA.DerivePublic(esk, g_d)). - Normally only transmitted note ciphertexts of transactions in blocks need to be decrypted.
-In that case, any received Sapling note is necessarily a positioned note, and so its ρ value can immediately be calculated as described in § 4.14 'Note Commitments and Nullifiers' on p.
-42. To test whether a Sapling note is unspent in a particular block chain also requires the nullifier deriving key nk; the coin is unspent if and only if the nullifier computed as described in § 4.14 'Note Commitments and Nullifiers' on p.
-42 is not in the nullifier set for that block chain.

-- A note can change from being unspent to spent as a node's view of the best valid block chain is extended by new transactions.
-Also, block chain reorganizations can cause a node to switch to a different best valid block chain that does not contain the transaction in which a note was output. - A client MAY attempt to decrypt a transmitted note ciphertext of a transaction in the mempool, using the next block height for height.
+74, abst_J accepts non-canonical compressed encodings of Jubjub curve points.
+Therefore, an implementation MUST use the original ephemeralKey field as encoded in the transaction as input to KDF^{Sapling}. - Normally only transmitted note ciphertexts of transactions in blocks need to be decrypted.
+In that case, any received Sapling note is necessarily a positioned note, and so its ρ value can immediately be calculated as described in §4.14 'Note Commitments and Nullifiers' on p.
+42. To test whether a Sapling note is unspent in a particular block chain also requires the nullifier deriving key nk; the coin is unspent if and only if the nullifier computed as described in §4.14 'Note Commitments and Nullifiers' on p.
+42 is not in the nullifier set for that block chain. - A note can change from being unspent to spent as a node's view of the best valid block chain is extended by new transactions.
+Also, block chain reorganizations can cause a node to switch to a different best valid block chain that does not contain the transaction in which a note was output. - A client MAY attempt to decrypt a transmitted note ciphertext of a transaction in the mempool.
 However, in that case it MUST NOT assume that the transaction will be mined and MUST treat the decrypted information as provisional.
 It will not be able to calculate the ρ value.